If you are feeling sleepy and lethargic throughout the day or experience sudden mood swings then what you have is quarantine fatigue.

 Wake up and sleep at a fixed time.
 Keep to designated working hours, just because you are working from home does not mean you are always working or working at uncertain hours.
 Log off from your system at a fixed hour every evening, take a break, watch a movie or something comic, or read a book.

 Routines were a fixed part of our life before.
 Earlier, we had greater control over our life.
 We had fixed schedules of work and relaxation; times when kids would be at school but now everyone is at home; routines are messed and everything is chaos.
-A fixed routine will help you bring some normalcy.
+Following a routine will help you bring some normalcy.

 Invest some time in self-care; do some yoga or meditation, a long relaxing bath, or any other rejuvenating activity.